twhite06/2048-Game-Simulation/README.md

 Purpose:

         That famed and legendary number . . .
 2. 0.
 4. 8.
 The game that took America by storm is still a favorite among many millennials today.
 This project is a simulation of 2048 on a terminal (ran through Linux).
 Using the "w" , "a", "s", and "d" keys to navigate up, left, down, and right respectively, match the numbers that are horizontally or vertically similar to increase your score.
-Once the board is ful with no numbers next to each other that match the game is over !
+Once the board is full with no numbers next to each other that match the game is over !
 How high could you make your score ?

-Files Provided:
+Files Included:

                main.cpp